 What is Contract Management in Procurement

 Contract management is a comprehensive process that involves various steps and best practices.
-Before delving into these details, it is essential to understand the definition and importance of contract management, as well as the key elements that make it effective.
+Before delving into these details, it is essential to understand the definition and importance of contract management in procurement, as well as the key elements that make it effective.

 Contract management can be defined as the process of systematically and proactively managing contractual agreements, from initiation to completion.
 It encompasses everything from contract creation and negotiation to contract performance and renewal.